Peace and Tech: Part 6

 Nemesis is a metaphor for the gap in this diagram, that shows the level of our Peace Literacy lagging far behind the level of our technology.
 Nemesis is also a metaphor for the consequences of that gap.
 To use the word with its more conventional meaning of "adversary," this gap and its consequences are humanity's greatest nemesis.

-Our technological powers will continue to escalate in the coming years, and we must bridge that gap by escalating our Peace Literacy to an even greater extent, which will help us achieve greater responsibility, greater understanding, and greater ethical evolution.
+Our technological powers will continue to escalate in the coming years, and we must bridge this gap by escalating our Peace Literacy to an even greater extent, which will help us achieve greater responsibility, greater understanding, and greater ethical evolution.
 If we don’t pay our dues by increasing our Peace Literacy, this gap will be a debt that has increasingly significant consequences.
 If we don't counterbalance our god-like technological powers with Peace Literacy, the potential consequences include human extinction, along with forms of existence that are arguably worse than extinction.

 © 2021 Paul K. Chappell